supermedium/superframe/components/animation-timeline/README.md

 entity or entities. `<a-timeline-animation>` merely points to them and adds their animation configurations to the timeline object.

+Make sure **`autoplay: false`** is set on all timelined animations, and I recommend specifying `from` on each on of those animations.
+The timeline will not attempt to grab from values dynamically.

 | Attribute | Description                                                                                                                                                                                           |
 |-----------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | select    | Selector to entity or entities to animate (e.g., `.boxes` or `#sphere`).                                                                                                                              |